WillemElbers/B2SAFE-GridFTP/HandsOn.md

 #### 3.2.1 Using the icommands

-You can use the `irchecksum` command to generate checksums for data objects in iRODS.
+You can use the `ichksum` command to generate checksums for data objects in iRODS.
 Alternativly you can utilize the `irule` command and invoke a rule which uses the `<todo>` microservice.

 In order the mint pids you can use the `irule` command to call the B2SAFE microservices used to manage PIDs.